Ryucoin/neovm-utils/README.md

 ## Usage

-You can import the compiled `neo-utils` Go library as well as the `neovmUtils` helper functions built on-top written in Swift.
+You must import the `neovmUtils` pod as well as the compiled `neo-utils` Go framework.

 ```
+import neovmUtils
 import Neoutils
-import neovmUtils
 ```

 **Note:** the functions imported by `Neoutils` are used slightly differently than their implementations in Go.
-Additionally, there are functions supplied by `neovmUtils` that further simplify the compiled code.
+Additionally, the functions supplied by `neovmUtils` further simplify the compiled code.

+#### Example

 `neo-utils` (Go implementation):